Authentication

 Virtual API Keys

-Virtual API keys are archestra_-prefixed tokens that map to a real provider API key stored in Archestra.
-The real key never leaves Archestra.
+Virtual API keys are platform-managed bearer tokens that map to one or more provider API keys stored in Archestra.
+The real provider keys never leave Archestra.

 Benefits